streamcart/magento/README.md

 # Streamcart Magento 2 module

-This module allow an admin user to connect Streamcart to the store
+This module allow an admin user to connect [Streamcart](https://app.streamcart.io/) to the store.

 ## Prerequisites